KGB33/blog.kgb33.dev/content/posts/daggerify-part-2.md

             do --cache-from type=gha --cache-to type=gha publish
 ```

+> Note: The `GITHUB_TOKEN` secret is passed to Dagger as the `GHCR_PAT` environment variable
+> because the dagger plan expects the Github Token to be called `GHCR_PAT`.

 ## Buildkit Caching

-Caching is provided "for free" by buildkit using their specal `gha` type cache.
+Caching is provided "for free" by buildkit using their special `gha` type cache.
 Eventually this will be configurable using the `with:` section on the `dagger-for-github`
 action.
 Keep an eye on [Issue #39](https://github.com/dagger/dagger-for-github/issues/39).